 - Employees are required to complete privacy, security, ethnics, and compliance training.

-- Work area assessments are completed to ensure protection of customer information and compliance with company policy.
+- Work area assessments are completed to ensure protection of information and information systems.

 - Risk management processes and procedures are documented and communicated.